Sinfully Spicy

 1. In a wide pan, warm up the mustard oil till lightly smoky.

-Temper mustard oil with spices and chillies.
+Temper mustard oil in a steel cooking pot with cumin and chillies.

 Instant Pot Sarson Saag